wizelineacademy/TideworksQAAutomation-2022/README.md

 To schedule a personalized online tutorial with one of the mentors, please follow these instructions:

-Click [HERE] to schedule your mentoring session, your calendar will open with availability by day and time.
+Click [HERE] to schedule your mentoring session, a form will open with availability by day and time.
 Choose the one that best suits your needs.
 Remember to fill out the feedback form at the end of your tutorial.

 # VIII.
 Contact Wizeline Digital Skills Accelerator